home-assistant/home-assistant.io/source/_integrations/iotty.markdown

 ## Prerequisites

-In order to use this integration you must have a iotty account, and enter its credentials during account pairing.
+In order to use this integration, you must have an iotty account, and enter its credentials during account pairing.
-To create a iotty account, you need to get the App from the [App Store](https://apps.apple.com/it/app/iotty-smart-home/id1230937401) or [Play Store](https://play.google.com/store/apps/details?id=com.dynamicait.iotty&hl=en).
+To create an iotty account, you need to get the App from the [App Store](https://apps.apple.com/it/app/iotty-smart-home/id1230937401) or [Play Store](https://play.google.com/store/apps/details?id=com.dynamicait.iotty&hl=en).

 ## Supported devices

-This integration currently supports the following iotty Devices:
+This integration currently supports the following iotty devices:

 - iotty Smart Switch \
   US version: